yvesguillo/crawlect-gui/README.md

 - Embedded `.crawlectignore` editor.
 - Auto-setup venv and pip if Crawlect not found.
 - Tabbed interface with progress bars.
-- Theme toggle (FlatLaf dark/light).
+- Theme toggle (FlatLaf dark/light and/or OS seting level).
 - Output preview inside the GUI (Markdown).

 ## References and thanks